Collective moderation of hate, toxicity, and extremity in online discussions: Results

-Next, we explore the relationship of discourse quality with different argumentation styles, ingroup/outgroup content, and emotional tone.
-Here we focus on hate, and provide the results for the other measures of discourse quality (toxicity, extremity of speech, and extremity of speakers) in Extended Data Figs.~\ref{fig:toxicity_single},~\ref{fig:extremity_single}, and~\ref{fig:extremity_of_speakers}.
-We conduct analyses on three different levels of discourse: the level of individual reply pairs (micro), discussion trees (meso), and days (macro-level).
+We explore the relationship of discourse quality with different argumentation styles, ingroup/outgroup content, and emotional tone (see SI Section S3.6 for example tweets in each category) by conducting statistical analyses on three different levels of discourse: the level of individual reply pairs (micro), discussion trees (meso), and days (macro level) (see Methods and SI Section S9 for details).
+Our analyses explore the relationship of each dimension of discourse on the overall quality of discourse, while controlling for all other dimensions of discourse.

-At the micro-level (Fig.~\ref{fig:ardl_results}A), we apply causal inference to estimate the effect of discourse dimensions in a reply tweet on the probability of hate speech in the next tweet by the user who received the reply.
-We employ nonparametric matching to correct for confounding factors of the language of the tweet receiving the reply and of user and discussion characteristics, while also considering measurement error as identified in the validation of the classifiers used in our analysis.
+At the micro level (Fig.~\ref{fig:ardl_results}A), we apply causal inference to estimate the effect of discourse dimensions in a reply tweet on the probability of hate speech in the next tweet written by the user who received the reply.
+We employ non-parametric matching to correct for confounding factors of the language of the tweet receiving the reply and of user and discussion characteristics, while also considering measurement error as identified in the validation of the classifiers used in our analysis.
 As a result, the coefficients obtained by our analysis are robust to limitations in the accuracy of the applied machine learning classifiers (see Methods for details).

-At the meso-level, we use autoregressive distributed lag (ARDL) models to study the dynamics of discourse over successive tweets in 3,569 discussion trees that contained at least 50 tweets that answered directly to the root tweet or to each other.
-To check the robustness of the tree-level results, we redid the same analyses only on 868 trees that contained at least 100 tweets, and on trees originating from different types of users - large news organizations, individual politicians, or individual journalists and bloggers.
-Results reported in Fig.~15 and 16 and Tables~7-10 in the SI suggest that the patterns of results are quite robust.
+At the meso level (Fig.~\ref{fig:ardl_results}B), we use autoregressive distributed lag (ARDL) models to study the dynamics of discourse over successive tweets in 3,569 discussion trees that contained at least 50 tweets answering directly to the root tweet or to other tweets in the tree.
+To check the robustness of the tree-level results, we redid the same analyses only on 868 trees that contained at least 100 tweets, and on trees originating from different types of users --- large news organizations, individual politicians, or individual journalists and bloggers.
+Results reported in Section~S11 in the SI suggest that the patterns remain robust at different levels of analyses.